Rescue Union School District

 Do students with disabilities take the ELPAC?

-Yes, the ELPAC has been designed so that students, including those with special needs, can participate in the test and demonstrate what they know and can do.
-As a result, the test includes accessibility resources that address visual, auditory, and physical access barriers—allowing virtually all students to demonstrate what they know and can do.
-Additionaly, there is a new Alternate ELPAC that can be administered to students with the most significant cognitive disabilities.
+Yes, the ELPAC has been designed so that students, including those with special needs, can participate in the test and demonstrate their English proficiency As a result, the test includes accessibility resources that address visual, auditory, and physical access barriers—allowing virtually all students to demonstrate their knowledge.
+Additionaly, there is an Alternate ELPAC that can be administered to students with the most significant cognitive disabilities.

 How Can I Help My Child Get Ready for the ELPAC?